moneill0/chatbot-message-classifier/README.md

 ## Chatbot Message Classification

 ### Usage Intructions
-I provided my submission as both a `.zip` folder and a GitHub repo.
-Please download and unzip the folder or clone the repo, and run the following command in the home directory to install the dependencies:
+Please run the following command in the home directory to install the dependencies:

 `pip install -r requirements.txt`